34% Decline

-“For the first time, this year more than 2 million people will hear the words ‘you have cancer.’
-Congress needs to meet this pivotal moment and ensure lifesaving treatments and advancements continue for those diagnosed with this disease by building on our nation’s fiscal commitment to the fight against cancer.”
+“More than 2 million people in the U.S. will hear the words ‘you have cancer’ this year.
+Congress must meet this pivotal moment by protecting advancements in cancer research, building on our nation’s fiscal commitment to ending cancer as we know it.”

 – Lisa Lacasse, President of ACS CAN